bcgov/workbc-main/src/scripts/migration/README.md

 ## Legacy site (LS)
 Some content is unavailable anywhere but on the legacy WorkBC site itself.
 When such content is needed here, we transform it into a CSV file and use a custom script to import it into Drupal.

+## Business requirements document (BRD)
+Some content is explicitly listed in the BRD specification of this project or amendments including Jira / Confluence / private communications.

 ## YouTube (YT)
 The YouTube [CareerTrekBC](https://www.youtube.com/user/CareerTrekBC) and [WorkBC](https://www.youtube.com/user/WorkBC) channels are imported into a JSONL file using the commands below (running on the host):
 ```